Hasan-Gazi-1617/Networking-World-PDFs/README.md

-# Networking-World-PDFs
+# Networking PDFs Collection

-All Networking PDFs are available here.
+All PDFs are © 2025 Md Hasan Ibne Ali Jewel.
+Licensed under **CC BY-ND 4.0** — You may share them with credit but cannot modify.
+Violation of these terms is a copyright infringement.